augustyniakamil/javascript-tasks/README.md

 This repository contains JavaScript tasks which help during learning and revision.

 ### Task 1
-Create a function (`getMaxNumber`) which has infinite arguments and returns the max number.
-The argument should be a `Number` type but you have to check it.
+Create a function (`getMaxNumber`) which returns the max number.

+* The function has infinite arguments
+* The arguments should be a `Number` type but you have to check it
 * The function returns `null` when it is called without arguments
 * Arguments that not valid `Number` type are omitted (pay attention to `NaN`)
 * When every argument is not valid, returns `null`